fawazahmed0/the-solo-developers-manifesto/README.md

 Prophet Muhammad (May God's Peace be on him) has been guiding example for this daily routine.

-Because God says:

-_Indeed, in the Messenger of God you have an excellent example ..._ - Quran 33:21

 Divide your daily routine into three different parts

 - Work Time